liri-archive/materialdecoration/README.md

 This plugin extends Qt hence you have to rebuild it every time Qt is updated.

+Set `QT_WAYLAND_DECORATION=material` in the environment to see Qt applications using Material Design window decorations in a Wayland session.

+Make sure `QT_WAYLAND_DISABLE_WINDOWDECORATION` is not set, otherwise Qt will not use any client-side decoration.

 ## Dependencies

 Qt >= 5.8.0 with at least the following modules is required: